Listed on this page are all GED® prep facilities and test centers in and around Glendale.

 5800 Fulton Ave, Valley Glen, CA 91401, Ph: 818-947-2976

-The GED passing score was reduced to 145 per individual test (down from 150) in early 2016.
+The GED passing score was reduced to 145 per individual test (down from 150) a few years way back.
 If you want to learn more, check out this GED Passing Score Changes article.
 These exams are scored in different ways.
 For eligibility criteria go to GED California qualification requirements.

 Online testing is NO option